 Too Many Clothes Irons?
-Here's How to Choose the Right One
+How to Find the Right One

-These are the key points to consider when picking the best clothes iron for your needs.
+Here are five key factors to consider when choosing the best clothes iron for your needs.

 Select options and limit the number of products